Mockapapella/baseline-warden/README.md

 - Node/monorepos where you only want to scan CSS (global styles, CSS Modules, Tailwind output):
   - `bw scan --paths "**/*.css"`

 These are just examples; adjust globs to your layout.
-The scanner doesn’t depend on Python or Django—it only reads HTML/Jinja/CSS files wherever they live.
+The scanner is framework/language agnostic—it only reads HTML/Jinja/CSS files wherever they live.

-For now, keep in mind:

-- Only the file types above are parsed; non-matching files are skipped silently.
-- HTML parsing is tolerant but not template-aware—Jinja/templating tags are ignored.
-- CSS detection operates on raw CSS; preprocessors (SCSS/LESS) must emit CSS before scanning.